gillwilliam/NBA-API/README.md

 - /leagueleaders/average/:team will get the average of the leagueleaders by team

 TeamPlayerDashboard:
-- /teamplayerdashboard/team/ gives stats of the whole team (needs to be done for all teams currently only for OKC)
+- /teamplayerdashboard/team/ gives stats of the whole team
-- /teamplayerdashboard/players/ gives stats of all players on team (needs to be done for all teams currently only for OKC)
+- /teamplayerdashboard/players/ gives stats of all players on team

 ## TODO:
 ### General